The wallet or node sees a transaction.

 Claim correction

 Kaspa can feel fast because blocks arrive quickly and GHOSTDAG orders parallel work.
-That does not mean a payment is instantly irreversible the moment it appears.
+A payment can appear quickly while reversal risk still declines over later confirmations.

 Payment path